 3. Resize

 The size of the imported 3D model is designed by the designer.
-Sometimes it doesn’t match the size of the plate, or if you want resize it to match your needs.
-Follow the operation.
+Sometimes it doesn’t match the size of your 3D printer build plate, or you want to resize it to match your needs, then follow the operation to adjust the size.

 Size prompt